omni-us/jsonargparse/DOCUMENTATION.rst

 The ``fr`` in the type are flags that stand for file and readable.
-After parsing, the value of ``databases.info`` will be an instance of the :class:`.Path_fr` class that allows to get both the original relative path as included in the yaml file, or the corresponding absolute path:
+After parsing, the value of ``databases.info`` will be an instance of the :class:`.Path_fr` class that allows to get both the original relative path as included in the YAML file, or the corresponding absolute path:

 .. doctest:: paths
     :skipif: os.name != "posix"